Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: How much will my total order cost?

-A: You will receive an e-mail confirmation with a subtotal including cost of all materials ordered and handling charges, but excluding shipping and any applicable tax.
-If your items are being physically shipped, shipping costs will be added based on the actual shipping cost (there is no markup for shipping).
-Teaching Negotiation Resource Center orders are generally exempt from sales tax, with the exception of certain orders by customers in Massachusetts, Illinois, and California.
-The Teaching Negotiation Resource Center is obliged to collect sales tax in the following circumstances:
+A: You will receive an e-mail confirmation with a subtotal including cost of all materials ordered and handling charges.
+If your items are being physically shipped, shipping costs will be added based on the estimated shipping and handling cost.
+Teaching Negotiation Resource Center orders are generally exempt from sales tax, with the exception of certain orders by customers in California.
+The Teaching Negotiation Resource Center is obliged to collect sales tax from California per the following:

 Please contact the Teaching Negotiation Resource Center at email@example.com or 800-258-4406 with any questions about the applicability of sales tax.
 You will receive a receipt with your shipment or electronic delivery indicating the total charge for your order.

-Q: I’d like o use my credit card to order online.
+Q: I’d like to use my credit card to order online.
 What security measures are in place on the Teaching Negotiation Resource Center website?

 A: We use industry-standard SSL (“secure socket layer”) technology to encrypt your credit card number when you place an online order, and you order information is handled solely by our fulfillment company.
-If you would rather not include your credit card information with your website order, you may provide that information by telephone (800-258-4406) or fax (781-966-2754).
+If you would rather not include your credit card information with your website order, you may provide that information by telephone (800-258-4406).

 Ordering Electronic Copies